christianacca/web-api-starter/docs/plan-workflow-input-passthrough.md

   ```
   > **Note on `FailureDetails.ErrorMessage`**: because Phase 3 catches `ApiValidationException` in the activity and rethrows as `InvalidOperationException` with a message that includes all `ApiErrorDetail.Message` values, `FailureDetails.ErrorMessage` already contains the fully enriched string.
 No `InnerException?.Message` fallback is needed.
   ```
-- [ ] Confirm `TriggerWorkflowAsync`, `WaitForWorkflowAttemptResultAsync`, and `RetryWorkflowUntilTerminalAsync` are all inside the same try block (because `TriggerWorkflowAsync` is the only source of dispatch-time failures; the others deal with runs already in progress and should not be caught here).
+- [x] Confirm try block wraps only `TriggerWorkflowAsync` (narrow scope per code review guidance); `WaitForWorkflowAttemptResultAsync` and `RetryWorkflowUntilTerminalAsync` remain outside to prevent masking post-dispatch failures.
-- [ ] Run `dotnet build src/Template.Functions/Template.Functions.csproj` and confirm zero errors.
+- [x] Run `dotnet build src/Template.Functions/Template.Functions.csproj` and confirm zero errors.

 ### Code review

-- [ ] Should the catch cover only `TriggerWorkflowAsync`, or the entire body?
-Catching too broadly would mask legitimate timeout/rerun exceptions that already have their own shaped paths.
-The catch should target the dispatch step only.
+- [x] Catch covers only `TriggerWorkflowAsync` (narrow scope); `WaitForWorkflowAttemptResultAsync` and `RetryWorkflowUntilTerminalAsync` are outside the try block.
-- [ ] Is `GithubWorkflowOrchestrationStage.InvalidInput` the right stage for a GitHub dispatch failure (as distinct from a missing input payload)?
-If not, consider whether a new stage is warranted or whether `TriggeringWorkflow` with `finalOutcome: Failed` is more accurate.
-Record the decision here.
+- [x] `GithubWorkflowOrchestrationStage.InvalidInput` chosen for dispatch-time failures — consistent with the pre-existing invalid-input path and correct because the dispatch could not be initiated.
-- [ ] Does `ex.FailureDetails.ErrorMessage` now carry the enriched message (with `ApiErrorDetail` values joined in) thanks to the Phase 3 `ApiValidationException` rethrow?
-Confirm by inspecting the log.
+- [x] `ex.FailureDetails.ErrorMessage` carries the enriched message — confirmed by Test C output: `"GitHub rejected the workflow dispatch (HTTP 422): Unexpected inputs provided: [\"undeclaredForTest\"]"` was in the shaped state.
-- [ ] Is there a risk that `TaskFailedException` catches rerun exceptions that surface during `TriggeringWorkflow` stage in a future code path change?
-The narrow scope of the try block (dispatch only) mitigates this.
+- [x] Risk of `TaskFailedException` from rerun exceptions is mitigated by the narrow try block scope.

 ### Feed forward

-- [ ] Record the chosen stage for dispatch-time failures and confirm it is consistent with the existing `SetProgressState` call at the top of `TriggerWorkflowAsync` (which sets `TriggeringWorkflow`).
+- [x] `InvalidInput` stage is used for dispatch failures. `TriggerWorkflowAsync` sets `TriggeringWorkflow` at its start, then the catch in `RunAsync` overrides with `InvalidInput` on failure — consistent.
-- [ ] Note whether a log line indicating the exception detail is sufficient, or whether telemetry structured logging via `Application Insights` requires a specific correlation property.
+- [x] Log line with the exception detail is sufficient for local dev.
+App Insights captures the full original `ApiValidationException` from the activity with complete structured data.

 ---